mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 Additionally the willingness to outsource wholesale services to SaaS companies shows that data management is loosely held.
-(I mean the timesheets and payrolls of employees is not only sesnitive but competitively useful, but hardly any company does this inhouse anymore.)
+(I mean the timesheets and payrolls of employees is not only sensitive but competitively useful, but hardly any company does this in-house anymore.)

 Enterprise Meta Data management will be, (is), a thing.
 Not only